naga-k/naga-k/README.md

 I'm open to collaborating on various projects, research papers, or anything tech-related.
 Let's create something amazing together!

-## Career Aspirations:

-Currently on the path to becoming a proficient software developer, machine learning engineer, data scientist, and researcher.
-Seeking guidance and collaboration opportunities to enhance my skills and maximize my contribution to this world.

 ## Fun Fact:

 Stop looking for fun—let's create it through code!